Gabriel-T-Harris/Hand_Probability_Calculator/README.md

 ## Introduction

-Application to calculate the chance of drawing an arbitrary hand from an arbitrary finite deck.
-All of which is defined at runtime.
-Obviously without replacement.
-The calculation is performed through simulation (unfortuantlely due to the mathematics being a bit too complicated for the complicatated expresseions that a user may define).
+This application calculates the chance of drawing a particular hand from a given finite deck.
+Both are defined at runtime.
+Obviously, hands are drawn without replacement.
+The calculation is performed through simulation (unfortuantlely due to the mathematics being a bit too complex for the complicated expressions that a user may define).

 Pull requests welcome.